Video Streaming Platform on Flutter

 They have launched top-class shows on YouTube reaching a total audience of over 20 million viewers.

-The Client wanted to create their own video streaming platform successful enough to compete with YouTube.
+The Client wanted to create a streaming app and their own video streaming platform successful enough to compete with YouTube.

-His ambition was to have a video streaming service with a wide variety of content way beyond the format we are used to on YouTube.
+His ambition was to build a streaming platform with a wide variety of content way beyond the format we are used to on YouTube.
 Also the client was planning to launch interactive trivia shows and series where viewers could make an impact on the storyline.
 The plan was to attract the YouTube audience with this extraordinary content and gain new subscribers, thus expanding their own audience.

 At the start of the project the Client had 36 shows scattered all over YouTube: some of them were uploaded to large channels, others — to the personal channels of the participants.
 Therefore, there had to be a single service to bring together all the shows and provide the company with accurate statistics on each project.